-Depending on where you want to build, some places require more structural support to take on a heavier load.
+Depending on where you want to build, some locations require more structural support to take on a heavier load.
 You may have noticed deeper looking roofs in areas with high snowfall.
 Engineered roof trusses use a combination of depth and webs to take on high snow loads.
-Although timber beams and roof joists are strong, sometimes the most cost-efficient way to attain support is by using engineered trusses.
+Tamlin’s post & beam systems often combine engineered roof truss components to meet and exceed structural engineering requirements.

 On Center Spacing (o.c.) also plays a big roll in supporting the roof.
 Typically, the on center spacing for trusses is 2’-0”, but when dealing with a heavier snow load, trusses may need to be placed closer together.